TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 Because of that, I am also looking at the lazy way of doing things: machine learning.
 For this, I will (as a first attempt) treat the note extraction problem as a search problem and provide a genetic algorithm with the notes it is able to play and let it figure out which ones to play and when to play those.
 In this approach, I expect problems with decreasing amplitudes in the signal when a note is being held for a period of time.
-When the algorithm just generates perfect signals from the inputs, there aren't any descreasing amplitudes, which might affect the loss calculations in the optimzation.
+When the algorithm just generates perfect signals from the inputs, there aren't any decreasing amplitudes, which might affect the loss calculations in the optimzation.
 But I guess we will see what happens when we get to that point.
 In the long run, I aim at combining both approaches in some way to use the strengths of each approach.

 That being said, let's look at some code!
 So first off, we will add two dependencies we will need: *hound* (for loading wave files) and *num* (for some numeric traits, a trait is a little bit like an interface).